 Imagine waking up one day to find that you've never actually been awake at all.
-Your entire life so far has been a simulation - the focus of a program so complicated, it can predict the future with near pin-point accuracy simply by extrapolating.
+Your entire life has been a simulation—the focus of a program so complicated it can predict the future with near pin-point accuracy simply by extrapolating.
 You are not Perry Simm, American everyman.
 You are PRISM, and your quiet little virtual life is all that stands between the world and complete disaster.

-This is one of the weeks where there's not so much funny things to say about the game as reasons to remember it for the phenomenally clever game it was.
+This is one of the weeks where there's not so many funny things to say about the game as there are reasons to remember it for the phenomenally clever game it was.
 For starters, there are essentially two character modes.
 As Perry Simm, you wander around like a regular adventure character.
-When not in the simulation though, you also play PRISM - a computer with very little control, and certainly no way to GO NORTH.
+When not in the simulation, you also play PRISM—a computer with very little control, and certainly no way to GO NORTH.
 This later becomes important when you find yourself under siege and have to figure out a way of defending yourself without handy things like arms.
 Literally, now I think about it.

-The bulk of the game though is spent in a simulation of an American town, Rockvil, starting in 2031.
+The bulk of the game is spent in a simulation of an American town, Rockvil, starting in 2031.
 There are no real puzzles to complete here.
-Instead, your role is to observe the effects of a senator's plan to revitalise America - the "Plan For Renewed National Purpose".
+Instead, your role is to observe the effects of a senator's plan to revitalise America—the "Plan For Renewed National Purpose".
 So, evil.
 Obviously.
-Goals include things like having a meal in a restaurant, and visiting a cinema, and recording events for your creator, Dr. Perelman, and policy advisors to take a look at to confirm all will be hunky-dory.
+Goals include things like having a meal in a restaurant, visiting a cinema, and recording events for your creator, Dr. Perelman, and other policy advisors to look at to confirm all will be hunky-dory.